jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 As a resident within the Gedling district in Nottingham, I like to have the bin collection day in my calendar which can be used by multiple devices as well for home automation.

-It is somewhat annoying that [Gedling Borough Council](https://www.gedling.gov.uk/) does not provide either a iCal calendar or API to view the bin schedule dates in full that can be parsed easily.
+It is somewhat frustrating that [Gedling Borough Council](https://www.gedling.gov.uk/) does not provide either a iCal calendar or API to view the bin schedule dates in full that can be parsed easily.
 Instead they offer either a PDF (which is horrible for accessibility) or the option to subscribe to email alerts which notifies you the day before.

 For a few years now I have created my own calendar for my specific collection schedule (Wednesday G2).
 After seeing a few other residents wanting to use this data in home automation, I decided to convert all the bin collections into the iCal format.

 ## Bin collection schedules

+If you are a new resident or are unsure of how the bin schedules work, they are explained below.

 ### General bin collection schedule